 Cooperative will upgrade to new meter technology to benefit members

-A&N Electric Cooperative will upgrade its metering system to improve the reliability and efficiency of the existing electric distribution system.
+A&N Electric Cooperative is in the process of upgrading its metering system to improve the reliability and efficiency of the existing electric distribution system and has now started the full deployment of its Advanced Metering Infrastructure (AMI) system upgrade.

-The upgraded meters will enable the cooperative to perform several functions remotely, such as reading meters and reconnecting power and will support additional value-added services for our members.
+The upgraded meter system will enable the cooperative to perform several functions, such as reading meters, assisting with outage restoration and will support additional value-added services for our members.

 The new meters will not affect co-op members’ kilowatt hour rate.